 The VxRail architecture enables a predictable pay-as-you-grow approach that aligns with changing business goals and user demand.
 Dell Technologies and VMware are continuously innovating.
-An example of this is with Dell's latest generation PowerEdge-based VxRail systems that offer considerable configuration flexibility.
+An example of this is with the latest generation Dell PowerEdge-based VxRail systems that offer considerable configuration flexibility.
 This flexibility allows customers to choose performance, graphics, and capacity as required for VMware environments, and supports more use cases.